 This webpage allows you to search available clinical trials by cancer type or treatment.

 The ARD Foundation is proud to support MD Anderson Cancer Center in this mission to completely eradicate cancer from the world.
-We believe that their exceptional programs that integrate patient care, research and prevention is a great step towards that goal.
+We believe that their exceptional programs, which integrates patient care, cancer research and prevention is a great step towards that goal.
 Let’s use the #endcancer hashtag to show our support and embrace this campaign.